EquivocalBeing/CE_code/README.md

 ------------------------------------------------------------------------------------------------------

 To install the packages, you will need to either use **pip install** or **conda install conda-forge::**.
 There is a terminal (Qt Console) built into anaconda navigator, this is where you will want to download the packages.
 After downloading the packages, go to **Environments** and check that the packages are installed.
 If they are not appearing, you will need to select **Update Index**.
 You will then need to select the package(s) and install them, this may take a bit.
+Once everything is installed the codes should run properly